gf-mse/bcc-nfsd-trace/README.md

 ### Install Kernel Sources

-Sadly, some options would require header files outside of the "stock" kernel header tree which comes with the "linux-headers" package.
+Sadly, some options may require header files outside of the "stock" kernel header tree which comes with the "linux-headers" package.

- * _nb: if they aren't in use, full kernel source is <u>not</u> required and this section may be omitted. _
+ * _nb: however, if they are not in use, full kernel source is <ins>not</ins> required and this section can be skipped._

 One way to go about it would be to download the full source: